StelTheo73/thesis-docs/chapter-A-appendix-A/A-game-screens.md

 ![Theory Slide.](chapter-A-appendix-A/image011_theory_slide.jpg){#fig:fig811 height=50%}

 The first 9 levels introduce the Pauli Gates (X, Y and Z).
-In level 10, the theory of superposition is reintroduced to increase information retention.
+In level 10, the theory of superposition is reintroduced to increase knowledge retention.
 Also, Hadamard Gate (H) is introduced.
 In the next 7 levels, the player is asked to solve the puzzle by combining his previous knowledge of X and H gates.

 From level 18, the number of qubits is increased to 2.
 From this level, no new theory is introduced; the player is just asked to combine their previous knowledge to solve the puzzles.
 In addition, the level of difficulty increases as the player has to decide which qubit to apply the gate to.